stsuei95/ChargeMyCar/README.md

 1. Anyone too lazy to use the official Chargepoint app to get on the waitlist for a station / stations.
 2. Anyone who wants to get on the waitlist at a specific station / stations, but cannot because the charging station doesn't allow auto-queuing :)

+### Why??

+1. Cause I wanted to try building something!
+2. Friend asked me to
+3. Why not?

 ### Credits goes to

 [Tutorial on how to set a web scraper on AWS lambda](http://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/)